awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DBClusterInstanceClass`  <a name="cfn-rds-dbcluster-dbclusterinstanceclass"></a>
-The compute and memory capacity of each DB instance in the Multi\-AZ DB cluster, for example db\.m6gd\.xlarge\.
+The compute and memory capacity of each DB instance in the Multi\-AZ DB cluster, for example `db.m6gd.xlarge`\.
 Not all DB instance classes are available in all AWS Regions, or for all database engines\.
 For the full list of DB instance classes and availability for your engine, see [DB instance class](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) in the *Amazon RDS User Guide*\.
 This setting is required to create a Multi\-AZ DB cluster\.
-Valid for: Multi\-AZ DB clusters only
+Valid for Cluster Type: Multi\-AZ DB clusters only
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)